dfegarido/uleaf_rn/README.md

 ```

 ### Getting Help
+## Congratulations! :tada:

+If you're having issues getting the above steps to work, see the [Troubleshooting](https://reactnative.dev/docs/troubleshooting) page.

+### Now what?

+- If you want to add this new React Native code to an existing application, check out the [Integration guide](https://reactnative.dev/docs/integration-with-existing-apps).
+- If you're curious to learn more about React Native, check out the [docs](https://reactnative.dev/docs/getting-started).

+# Learn More

 - Check [BUILD_DOCUMENTATION.md](./BUILD_DOCUMENTATION.md) for detailed build instructions
 - Review [React Native Troubleshooting](https://reactnative.dev/docs/troubleshooting)
 - Check the [Issues](../../issues) section of this repository